DivyanshuSaxena/2e-VRP/README.md

 - [ ] Implement Route Removal and Route Redistribution for perturbation.
 - [ ] Local Search for first level vehicles.
 - [ ] Making new choices for the location of first level vehicles.
-- [ ] Implement restrictions on the number of carparks.
+- [ ] Implement restrictions on the number of vehicles available in a carparks.
 - [ ] Separate out the test case files in a separate src/test/ folder
 - [ ] Code clean-up for private and public access modifiers of functions.